‘Major overhaul’ of education department expected after Trump win

 “You can’t abolish the Department of Education without getting legislation through Congress,” Mr Fansmith said.

-He also argued the agency has been the subject of attacks for decades, but calls to disband it have failed to gain legislative traction.
+He also argued that the agency had been the subject of attacks for decades, but calls to disband it had failed to gain legislative traction.

-While much of the conversation focused on the policy fallout of a Trump election, some waded into speculation over whom the president-elect might name as his next secretary of education.
+While much of the conversation focused on the policy fallout of a Trump election, some waded into speculation about whom the president-elect might name as his next secretary of education.

 Dr Hess offered two possible candidates: Cade Brumley, Louisiana state superintendent of education, and North Carolina Republican Virginia Foxx, who chairs the House Education and Workforce Committee.
 Ms Foxx could be a “fascinating appointment” in Mr Trump’s next term, he said.